xieqiancaosissi/cross-chain-sdk/README.md

+# ⚠️ Deprecated

+This repository has been deprecated and migrated to [https://github.com/rhea-finance/cross-chain-sdk].

+Please use the new repository for the latest updates and contributions.

 # @rhea-finance/cross-chain-sdk

 Cross-chain lending SDK that supports unified lending operations across multiple blockchains, including EVM chains, Solana, Bitcoin, and NEAR.